antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/using/cmdline.rst

    Print a short description of all command line options.

-   .. versionchanged:: 2.5
-      The ``--help`` variant.

 .. cmdoption:: -V
                --version

    Print the Python version number and exit.
 Example output could be::

-       Python 2.5.1
+       Python 3.0

-   .. versionchanged:: 2.5
+.. _using-on-misc-options:
-      The ``--version`` variant.

 Miscellaneous options
 ~~~~~~~~~~~~~~~~~~~~~

 .. cmdoption:: -b

-   Issue a warning when comparing :class:`unicode` with :class:`bytearray`.
+   Issue a warning when comparing str and bytes.
+Issue an error when the
-   Issue an error when the option is given twice (:option:`!-bb`).
+   option is given twice (:option:`-bb`).

-   Note that, unlike the corresponding Python 3.x flag, this will **not** emit
-   warnings for comparisons between :class:`str` and :class:`unicode`.
-   Instead, the ``str`` instance will be implicitly decoded to ``unicode`` and
-   Unicode comparison used.

-   .. versionadded:: 2.6

 .. cmdoption:: -B

    If given, Python won't try to write ``.pyc`` or ``.pyo`` files on the
    import of source modules.
 See also :envvar:`PYTHONDONTWRITEBYTECODE`.

-   .. versionadded:: 2.6

 .. cmdoption:: -d